bksaiki/bksaiki.github.io/_posts/2025-11-18-round-to-odd.md

   round to odd (RTO).

-This blog post intends to explain common rounding modes and the round to odd, building towards the essential property of round to odd: safe re-rounding.
+This blog post intends to explain common rounding modes, round to odd and its properties, and the essential application of round to odd: safe re-rounding.

 ## Floating-Point Numbers